anoved/ReadingListReader/README.md

 # Wishlist

 - Allow deletion and/or mark-as-read of Reading List items.
 Naïvely overwriting `~/Library/Safari/Bookmarks.plist` with a modified plist accomplishes this, albeit without propagating changes to synced browsers/devices.
 Alternatively, use GUI scripting to remove items auto-manually (more compatible, but likely more visually distracting).
-- Provide ReadingList2Instapaper functionality in a Safari Extension or AppleScript bundle for greater ease of use.